PowerDNS/weakforced/docs/manpages/wforce.conf.5.md

 		debugLog("This will only log if wforce is started with -v", { logging=1, foo=bar })

+* getBlacklistIPRetMsg() - Get the message to be returned to clients whose IP address is blacklisted.
+For example:

+        local retmsg = getBlackistIPRetMsg()

+* getBlacklistLoginRetMsg() - Get the message to be returned to clients whose login is blacklisted.
+For example:

+        local retmsg = getBlackistLoginRetMsg()

+* getBlacklistIPLoginRetMsg() - Get the message to be returned to clients whose IP address/login is blacklisted.
+For example:

+        local retmsg = getBlackistIPLoginRetMsg()

 * blacklistNetmask(\<Netmask\>, \<expiry\>, \<reason string\>) - Blacklist the
   specified netmask for expiry seconds, with the specified reason.
 Netmask address must be a Netmask object, e.g. created with newNetmask().
 For example: